-Ancestry’s DNA test is neat for seeing details about your heritage.
-Ultimately, with so many features hidden behind an expensive monthly payment, the system is not worth your time or continued investment.
+Ancestry’s DNA test is great for learning more in-depth details about your heritage.
+But ultimately, with so many features hidden behind an expensive monthly payment, the service isn’t worth your time or continued investment.
 23andMe does a much better job of presenting the data and giving you more actionable information.

-Above all, AncestryDNA is a superb way to learn about your ancestry.
-It is easy to use, with ample online tools, and it is cost-efficient, too.
-Further, If you are already an Ancestry member, it's well worth adding AncestryDNA, as it is an excellent tool if you are in charge of building and updating trees.
+Above all, AncestryDNA is a superb way to learn about your ancestry — surprising, I know.
+It is easy to use, with ample online tools, and it’s cost-efficient.
+Furthermore, If you’re already an Ancestry.com member, it's well worth it to add AncestryDNA, as it’s an excellent tool if you’re in charge of building and updating family trees.

-The business is also continuously adding new features and updating your results as their tools and insights improve.
-Finally, if family trees are not your primary concern, you should consider our first choice, 23andMe, that goes deeper into your ancestry and health, even covering your Neanderthal DNA and other engaging, interactive capabilities.
+The business is also continuously adding new features and updating your ethnicity results as they accumulate data, and their tools and insights improve.
+Finally, if family trees are not your primary concern, you should consider making 23andMe your first choice.
+23andMe goes deeper into your ancestry and health, and even covers your Neanderthal DNA and other engaging, interactive capabilities.